SAP-samples/btp-developer-guide-cap/documentation/remote-service/install-mock-server/install-mock-server-kyma.md

 6. Configure the created Helm charts.

-    - Specify the domain of your cluster in the `chart/values.yaml` file so that the URL of your CAP service can be generated.
+    - Specify the domain of your cluster in `chart/values.yaml` so that the URL of your CAP service can be generated:

     ```yaml
     ...
     domain: <cluster domain>
     ```

-    Get the domain name for your Kyma cluster.
+    Get the domain name for your Kyma cluster:

-    ```yaml
+    ```bash
     kubectl get gateway -n kyma-system kyma-gateway \
         -o jsonpath='{.spec.servers[0].hosts[0]}'
     ```

-    - Add your container image settings `<your-container-registry>` and `tag` to your `chart/values.yaml`.
+    - Add your container image settings to `chart/values.yaml`:

+    > **Note:** The `global.image.registry` field must be a valid registry domain (e.g. `docker.io`).
+A bare Docker Hub username is not valid and will cause `cds up` to fail with a registry validation error.

+    ```yaml
+    global:
+      domain: <your-kyma-cluster-domain>
+      imagePullSecret:
+        name: <image-pull-secret-name>
+      imagePullPolicy: Always
+      image:
+        registry: docker.io
+        tag: latest
+    srv:
+      image:
+        repository: <your-dockerhub-username>/mockserver-srv
+    ```

 7. Create a namespace if it is not done already.